 Among the services we reviewed, the median pricing for business-grade service is around $13 per user per month.
 Most also offer more expensive tiers for enterprises.
 As usual, the greater your needs, the more you should expect to pay.

 Although most services charge by the number of users, others charge by the number of hosts.
-Services that charge per host are generally primarily for webinars, in which only a host can initiate a meeting (and meetings typically have many attendees).
-On the other hand, services that charge per person are usually for peer-to-peer usage, in which anyone can start a meeting.
+Services that charge per host focus on webinars, in which only a host can initiate a meeting (and meetings typically have many attendees).
+On the other hand, services that charge per person are usually for peer-to-peer usage, allowing anyone to start a meeting.

-What Can Video Conferencing Software Do for You?
+What Can Video Conferencing Software Do for Your Business?

 Many services offer automated recording that you can initiate with the press of a button.
 Typically, they save recordings to cloud storage and automatically share them with all meeting attendees.
-If you think this is a feature you will use often, make sure the service tier you choose offers sufficient storage capacity.
+If you think this is a feature you will use often, make sure the service tier you choose has enough storage.
 Alternatively, you can integrate it with your existing third-party cloud storage provider.

-Recently, video conferencing vendors started to aggressively introduce artificial intelligence (AI) to their systems.
-Applications include analytics and optimization, automatic call summaries and transcription, call scheduling, facial recognition, noise cancellation, and more.
+Video conferencing services now include lots of artificial intelligence (AI) features.
+These cover analytics and optimization, automatic call summaries and transcription, call scheduling, facial recognition, noise cancellation, and more.

 What Equipment Do You Need for Video Conferencing?

-Beyond the video conferencing software, you should also consider the hardware you need.
-Fortunately, almost every modern laptop, tablet, and smartphone has an integrated microphone and a serviceable (if fairly mediocre) camera.
+Beyond video conferencing software, you should also consider the hardware you need.
+Fortunately, almost every modern laptop, smartphone, or tablet has a microphone and a serviceable (if mediocre) camera.
 Many modern laptops and higher-end mobile devices ship with high-quality 1080p webcams.

 Although these hardware purchases drive up the total cost of your video conferencing deployment, you still save compared with old-school, end-to-end conferencing solutions.
 You don’t need to make a huge capital outlay all at once.
-Instead, you can buy the licenses you need and add new seats as necessary, a method that can dramatically reduce costs.
+Instead, you can buy the licenses you need and add new seats as necessary, which can dramatically reduce costs.

 Recommended by Our Editors

 In each review, we discuss the ease of signing up, creating a meeting, inviting participants, and setting up audio and video controls.
-We also look at the UX from a meeting invitees’ point of view and how easy it is to access smart meeting controls, such as annotation, file sharing, virtual assistants, and whiteboard-style collaboration.
+We also look at the experience from a meeting invitee’s point of view and how easy it is to access smart meeting controls, such as annotation, file sharing, virtual assistants, and whiteboard-style collaboration.

 We’ve also tested each service’s prominent features, but it’s up to you to decide which ones you need most.
 For example, do you need dial-in numbers, VoIP integration, or both?
-How about features like screen sharing or remote control?
 Some services offer teleconferencing with dial-in numbers (local or toll-free) and VoIP calling, while others provide just one or the other.
 A few offer international dial-in numbers.

-During our testing, we hosted and joined meetings to evaluate the experience of registered and non-registered users.
-We made sure to outline how easy it is to join a meeting, including whether a participant needs to download software before joining (which could cause a delay or even be a deal breaker).
+During our testing, we host and join meetings to evaluate the experience of registered and non-registered users.
+We make sure to outline how easy it is to join a meeting, including whether a participant needs to download software before joining (which could cause a delay or even be a deal-breaker).
 Other services simply require that attendees enter a code to access the meeting.